Nickk91/VotingProject/README.md

 ## Description:

 You login using an email and password.
-After the login you're roted to the voting page where you cna choose your favorite pokem
+After the login you're roted to the voting page where you cna choose your favorite pokemon

+## Usernames and Passwords:

+    email: "nickkaploon@gmail.com",
+    password: "Ab1234$",

+    email: "revicohen@gmail.com",
+    password: "Adg234$",

+    email: "admin@gmail.com",
+    password: "Admin1234$",

 ## Errors:

 The project is not functional.
 I wasn't able to create the voting system.
+The results page wasn't created.
+Admin functions weren't implemented.

 ## Installation